 Some other fun facts about me: Coke always, never Pepsi.
 McDonald’s Coke’s are life.
 I put ketchup on my pizza.
 My favorite show is Sons of Anarchy and I constantly rewatch it on Netflix.
 I cannot fall asleep unless the TV is on low and on timer.
 I am allergic to any animal that sheds…which stinks because I am a huge animal lover and wanted to be a veterinarian growing up.
 My favorite animal is a panda.

-As I mentioned above, I recently moved to Southfield, Michigan, but plan to head back to Illinois soon.
-I relocated for love and unfortunately that did not go as planned.
-But, that is life and I am taking this as a learning experience.
+As I mentioned above, I recently moved to Southfield, Michigan, but plan to head back to Illinois later in the year.
+I thought Michigan was going to be my permanent home, but sometimes your plan changes.
+That is life!
 Always cool to move to a new place, right?
 I live with my 2 cats, Oliver and Monkey, and my Maltese puppy, Sadie Grace.
 I originally had 4 cats in our home but my mom and I each kept 2 when I moved.
 “Crazy Cancer Lady” came from many people calling me a “Crazy Cat Lady!”

 Oliver & Monkey